AlexHedley/blog/src/input/posts/Twitch.md

 I decided it might be good to start streaming some stuff I work on.

-I used to record [videos](https://www.youtube.com/user/599CDTechHelp) for [599CD](http://www.599cd.com/) a fews years back when I had more time on my hands but planning them out.
+I used to record [videos](https://www.youtube.com/user/599CDTechHelp) for [599CD](http://www.599cd.com/) a few years back when I had more time on my hands but planning them out.
 Running through the content then recording and sometimes editing.
 This could take a while.
 I was always hoping to do it more often so I'd get better at it and it would take less time with more practice.

 Setting up the office properly I started putting a list together of equipment I'd need and the purchasing began.